lucagioacchini/deep-q-learning-snake/README.md

 ## Structure of This Repo
 The repository is organized as follow:
 - the `deepqsnake` folder contains all the required well-documented codes.
-- the `scripts` folder contains the scripts to train and test a new agent.
 - the `docs` folder contains the documentation about the Deep Q-Learning
 - the `weights` folder contains the pre-trained weights (after 120 epidsodes)